Skip to main content

 Extreme cold may cause ordinary plastic labels to become brittle and detach from the specimen tube.
 Use clear tape to secure label to specimen transport tube.

-Note: If more than 1 test is requested on a frozen specimen, split the sample prior to freezing.
+Note: If more than one (1) test is requested on a frozen specimen, split the sample prior to freezing.
 Use a separate test requisition when submitting a frozen specimen; frozen and non-frozen specimens must not be submitted on the same test requisition.
 Indicate on specimen container and test requisition if specimen is plasma or serum.

 Back to top